NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 5.Provide a fact based, data driven system for making decisions.
 6.Provide ways to overcome the competition and tracking ongoing progress.

+Technical product management:
+Product management is one of the important organisation roles.
+It is the process of collecting and using data on the products that a business or organization sells handles or makes.

 References:
 [1]	J. Moratalla, V. de Castro, M. L. Sanz, and E. Marcos, “A gap-analysis-based framework for evolution and modernization: modernization of domain management at Red.es,” in 2012 Annual SRII Global Conference (SRII), 24-27 July 2012, 2012, pp. 343–52.
 [2]	Sungjoo Lee and Yongtae Park, “Customization of technology roadmaps according to roadmapping purposes: Overall process and detailed modules,” Technol.
 Forecast.
 Soc.
 Change, vol. 72, no. 5, pp. 567–83, Jun.
 2005.